 A slapdash parody of the hippie movement, “Collision of Planets” would best be avoided by the majority of science fiction fans.
-Those with a high appreciation for nostalgic elements may, however, wish to view this episode for the miscellaneous pop culture allusions (i.e. Samson the Strong, psychedelic music, and the Incredible Hulk of superhero fame) contained therein.
+Those with a high appreciation for nostalgic elements may, however, wish to view this episode for its miscellaneous pop culture references (i.e., Samson the Strong, psychedelic music, and the Incredible Hulk of superhero fame).

 Upon absorbing an alien substance, Dr. Smith adopts a threatening demeanor to complement his newly enhanced physique, thus evening the odds between the Robinsons and their uncouth aggressors.
-That being said, viewers may struggle to accept the imposing Dr. Smith—who now resembles a cross between Marvel’s aforementioned Hulk character and an Oompa-Loompa from Willy Wonka’s chocolate factory—as anything more than a campy, groan-worthy plot device; and one that clashes with the (mostly serious) tone of Lost in Space’s third and final season.
+That being said, viewers may struggle to accept the imposing Dr. Smith—a cross between Marvel’s aforementioned Hulk character and an Oompa-Loompa from Willy Wonka’s chocolate factory—as anything more than a silly plot device.
 (It should also be noted that a similar concept had been employed more effectively in “The Oasis,” wherein Dr. Smith grows to a gargantuan size after consuming a piece of extraterrestrial fruit.)

 Similar to “The Promised Planet” from later in season three, “Collision of Planets” fails to include a meaningful statement on 1960s youth culture.
-Nevertheless, a veiled commentary on the consequences of degenerate behavior (e.g. experimenting with mind or body altering chemicals) is present in this offering, thereby partially redeeming Peter Packer’s narrative from the idiotic premise on which it operates.
+Nevertheless, a veiled commentary on the consequences of degenerate behavior (e.g., experimenting with mind or body altering chemicals) is present in this offering.

 Overall Quality: 3/10